Inveterate meddling #103: dedicated mains spurs

 • Mains power filters are infra dig., by the all-powerful Law of Inconvenience which holds sway over the Flat Earth.
 For good reason, too - they all make a mess of the music.

 We'll discuss DIY earthing separately.
+And UK mains Plugtop fuses, too.

 the disclaimers